 And that’s it!
 Easy, healthy, and delicious!

-My favorite way to store these almond flour thumbprint cookies is to keep them loosely covered, and not in an airtight container.
-I find that if kept in an airtight container they soften up too much for my liking.
-It’s not a bad thing if you prefer them super soft.
+My favorite way to store these almond flour thumbprint cookies is to keep them loosely covered and not in an airtight container.
+I find that if kept in an airtight container, they soften up too much for my liking.
+It’s not a bad thing if you prefer them to be super soft.
 You’ll have to try both ways to see what’s best for you.

 - Oat Jam Thumbprint Cookies

 - Almond Flour Pecan Sandies with Chocolate Chips